You’re Not As Good as You Think You Are: The Dunning-Kruger Effect in Circus

 • DO: Debate and discuss.
 Any coach worth their salt can give you the “why” behind corrections.
 Do you have a different take?
 That’s OK!
 Discuss it respectfully, and everyone benefits from a deeper understanding.

 • DON’T: Assume it’s personal.
-Really try to understand where your coach is coming from with corrections.
+Really try to understand where someone is coming from with corrections.

 • DO: Assemble a team of trusted experts.
 In my world, I look to industry leaders in circus PT, general fitness, aerial arts, flexibility, etc. There are SO MANY folks who have SO MUCH amazing knowledge and different perspectives – what incredible resources!
 Pursue knowledge like your hair is on fire.